OpenAgricultureFoundation/OpenAgricultureFoundation.github.io/archived_wiki/personal_food_computers.md

 ---
 layout: bootstrap
 ---
-`Archived Contents from the original OpenAg Wiki`
+`Archived Contents from the original OpenAg Wiki (from archive.org snapshot on Apr 8, 2020)`

 # Personal Food Computers
 The OpenAg™ Personal Food Computer is a tabletop-sized, controlled environment agriculture technology platform that